Avocados For Dogs

 We all know things like chocolate, Xylitol and caffeine are toxic to dogs, but then there are avocados.
 The avocado has been a source of debate for decades.
 Many say it’s toxic and dogs shouldn’t eat it.
-Yet, I worked for a public relations firm years ago and the owner’s lab used to go out to the avocado grove she had, climb the trees, and eat the fruit.
-Aside from being a bit chubby, he was is in good health.
+We wanted to get to the bottom of the debate once and for all.

-To answer the question we went to four sources:
+To answer the question “Are avocados bad for dogs?” we went to four sources:

 - The ASPCA’s Poison Control Center